-When you go traveling, you get the happiness in three ways:
+When you go traveling, you get happiness in three ways:

-- during — as you live it, and
+- during your travel — as you live through it,

-- after — as you remember and share it.
+- after your travel — as you remember and share it.

-For decades, studies have attempted to reveal what lights us up, makes us smile, and feel all warm and fuzzy inside.
-While this is different from person to person, there are some common things that trigger the release of serotonin, the happy chemical, in our brains.
+For decades, studies have tried to reveal what lights us up, makes us smile, and feels warm and fuzzy inside.
+While this differs from person to person, there are some common things that trigger the release of serotonin, the happy chemical, in our brains.